digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 For more advanced options and fine tuning the `storage` setup for `Loki`, please visit the [Loki Storage](https://grafana.com/docs/loki/latest/operations/storage/) documentation page.

-**Setting Loki storage retention**
+#### **Setting Loki storage retention**

 `Retention` is a very important aspect as well when it comes to storage setup, because `storage is finite`.
 While `storage` is `not expensive` in general, it can become if retention is not handled properly or not at all.
 In the next part, a simple overview of the `retention options` available for `Loki` is presented, as well as a `basic` configuration example.

 Retention in `Loki` is achieved either through the [Table Manager](https://grafana.com/docs/loki/latest/operations/storage/retention/#table-manager) or the [Compactor](https://grafana.com/docs/loki/latest/operations/storage/retention/#Compactor).

+In the next part, you'll discover both options, based on the installed `Loki` application `version`.

+#### **Retention via Compactor**

+**Important note:**

+Before upgrading, please check if the deployed `Loki` application version is `>=2.3.0`.
+The features that you will configure next, work only if at least version `2.3.0` is used.
+The `2.4.1` version of the stack deployed in this tutorial, may use an older version for the `Loki` applicatiom, like `2.2.0`.
+Please follow the next steps in order to check if it's true or not.

+Steps to follow to check if `Loki` application version is `>=2.3.0`, in order to benefit from new `Compactor` retention functionality:

+1. Check the image version used by the Loki `StatefulSet`:

+    ```shell
+    kubectl describe sts loki -n monitoring
+    ```
+2. In the `Containers` section check the `Image` key.
+If it says `grafana/loki:2.3.0` or higher, please proceed with the next steps.
+Otherwise, go to [Retention via Table Manager](#retention-via-table-manager).

 The `Compactor` is the preferred way because it offers many options and advantages over the `Table Manager`, such as more `fine grained` retention configuration and `multi-cluster` setup support.
 On the other hand, the `Compactor` method will have `long term support`, so it's best to stick with it.
 More details and explanations about which one to use over the other is provided in the [Loki Storage Retention](https://grafana.com/docs/loki/latest/operations/storage/retention/#loki-storage-retention) official page.

-You'll focus on the `Compactor` implementation, because this is the `preferred` way for `Loki`, as stated above.
-The default and recommended way to start with, looks like below:
+In this section, main focus is on the `Compactor` implementation, because this is the `preferred` way for `Loki`, as stated above.
+The basic configuration, and recommended way to start with, looks like below:

 ```
 compactor: